Hamatti/iihf-scoring-leader/readme.md

 The architecture of this is version "just put something together" and could probably be simpler and definitely more error-prone.

 But for something that lives for a couple of weeks during the competition, it's good enough.

+### Improvement ideas

+- Make the browser interactions such that it only opens one Firefox session and reads all three pages at once
+- Only get Finns stats if Finland played in a game being parsed
+- Make parser such that it can be run to update information (currently it just pushes a new entry to the array)
+- Add an "updated after" field to let readers know which games have been parsed
+- Use the JSON API instead of parsing HTML
+- Make the name handling somehow better (it kinda breaks with names like McCANN -> Mccann or da Costa -> Costa)